Back To Search Results

 Vasculitic Phenotype

-Definitive vasculitis features
+Definitive features of vasculitis include:

-• Biopsy-proven necrotizing vasculitis of any organ
+• Biopsy-proven necrotizing vasculitis in any organ

 • Biopsy-proven necrotizing glomerulonephritis or crescentic glomerulonephritis